 But let’s backtrack a bit!
 The very notion of any third party monitoring our data is nonetheless blood-curdling.
 Therefore, encrypted messaging services have become more or less a dire need.

 However, like every good privacy enabling tool, helping innocent people gain internet freedom, these encrypted messaging services can potentially face exploitation.

 Such as the TOR network designed for online anonymity now has a tainted reputation due to its connection with the dark web.

-And now encrypted messaging services are likely to become the modernized version of the dark web!
-But, how is that even possible?
+And now, encrypted messaging services will likely become the modernized dark web version!
+But how is that even possible?

 Encryption has long been a secure and reliable method of securing information and internet traffic.
 It is the method that converts data into unreadable form preventing anyone other than the intended receiver from viewing it.

 Quite like that, an encrypted messaging service or secure messaging ensures data protection and security while in transit.
 These platforms protect anyone from monitoring or snooping into private conversations.

 These services provide end-to-end encryption to ensure protection from the sender-to-receiver end and vice versa.